 An aircraft fueling agent is responsible for prevention of spillage and cleaning of such spillage.
 Spillage shall be contained in a limited area and not contaminate water drainage or water body.
 Cleaning shall be done immediately.
 If the fueling agent cannot clean the spillage, the airport will take over the action.
-The expenses caused by such spillage shall be charge to the fueling agent.
+The expenses caused by such spillage shall be charged to the fueling agent.

 Ground handling agents, fixed-base operator, and air carriers using the airport shall make sure that the apron is clean from FODs or contaminations after the aircraft leave the apron.